stashed/stash/docs/guides/monitoring/coreos.md

 NAME                   TYPE                DATA   AGE stash-apiserver-cert   kubernetes.io/tls   2      31m
 ```

 Also note that, there is a `bearerTokenFile` field.
 This file is token for the serviceaccount that will be created while creating RBAC stuff for Prometheus crd.
-This is required for authorizing Prometheus to Stash API Server.
+This is required for authorizing Prometheus to scrape Stash API server.

 Now, we are ready to deploy Prometheus server.